LaurenceScotford/c-games-hexapawn/README.md

 To build work in progress download files and run **make**.
 Note that by default this creates an executable called **hexapawn** in the parent directory of the directory containing the source files.
 Please amend your local copy of makefile if you want to change this.
 If you want debugging symbols, run **make debug**

-This project uses the [ncurses library](https://github.com/mirror/ncurses) including the panel and menu sub-libraries, so you will need to install those first.
+This project uses the [ncurses library](https://github.com/mirror/ncurses) including the panel and menu sub-libraries, and the [apache portable runtime](https://apr.apache.org/) library, so you will need to install those first.

 Currently only the windows and menu handling code are complete.